VirtusLab/ddd-public-materials/ddd-koans/README.md

 A **tempo** indicates how fast the piece of music as a whole should be played.
 It is expressed in *beats per minute* (**bpm** or **BPM**).

-The note value of a beat will typically be indicated by the denominator of the time signature i.e. **4** in the **3/4** time signature.
+The note value of a beat will typically be indicated by the note value of the time signature i.e. **4** in the **3/4** time signature.

 ### Piece of music - music sheet